Onorable-e/Hotel-Bookings/README.md

 # Business Questions and Metrics
 We defined specific business questions that should be answered.
 Examples of questions include: <br>
 - Who are the people booking? <br>
-- Which of our customers are canceling their bookings? <br>
+- Which of our customers are cancelling their bookings? <br>
 - Where do we have the most bookings? <br>
 - Out of the total bookings, how many were successful and unsuccessful? <br>